 A major defense contractor for the United States military, Armacham develops extremely high-tech weapons in a variety of fields, including aerospace, robotics, and the emerging field of psychic warfare.
 ATC also maintains and operates a large PMC force and conventional military, and was responsible for a lot of construction in the city of Fairport.
 However, the truth is that Armacham's military and economic power is surprisingly vast, with an enormously powerful military force, highly-advanced technology, and extensive holdings across the world, making them a classic Cyber Punk-esque Mega Corp..

-Cloned super soldiers created by Armacham Technology Corporation as part of Project Perseus, intended to be controlled by a psychic commander.
-Naturally, once Paxton Fettel went crazy, things didn't work out for Armacham.
+Cloned super soldiers created by Armacham Technology Corporation as part of Project Perseus, intended to be controlled by a psychic commander - specifically, Paxton Fettel, the prototype and template for all the commanders after him.
+Naturally, when Fettel went crazy while in control of an entire battalion, things didn't work out for Armacham.

 Cloning Blues: Notably averted.
-Though the Replica clearly have their own emotions and independent thought processes, they are dependent wholly on their psychic commanders for objectives and orders, and otherwise aren't affected by the angst of being clones whose sole purpose is to die.
+Though the Replica clearly have their own emotions and independent thought processes, they are dependent wholly on their psychic commanders for objectives and orders, and otherwise aren't affected by the angst of being clones whose sole purpose is to fight and die.
+A possible comparison is Metal Gear's philosophy of "you're only alive when you're on the battlefield", to the logical and literal extreme.
+The Replica only 'live', act human, speak, think and so on when they're in use.
+In combat, they scream, curse, display fear, anger, surprise, argue with each other, even refuse orders, and generally act how you'd expect a reasonably bright human in a high-stress life-threatening situation to act.
+Without orders, they simply stand and breathe, like organic robots on standby mode.
+It's freaky.

-Of note is that at one point in Reborn, a Replica begins to question orders, by asking about their deployment and requesting a higher clearance level.
-His commander requests permission to summarily execute said Replica, and receives it.
-In the few seconds it takes for this to happen, the Replica about to be executed doesn't move or twitch or do anything to protect himself.
-Like everything else that the Replica do, he just sits there and waits to be shot in the head.
+Of note is that at one point in Reborn, a Replica begins to question orders, asking about their deployment and requesting a higher clearance level.
+His commander requests permission to execute his underling, receives it, and carries out the execution.
+In the moment it takes for this to happen, the curious Replica does not do a single thing to defend himself.
+He doesn't even seem scared.
+Like any other Replica, he simply awaits orders until shot in the head.

 Determinator: The Replica will do whatever it takes to stop you, including following near-suicidal orders and tactics.